aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-document-saving/save-to-binary-image-using-otsu-method/_index.md

 title: Save to Binary Image Using Otsu Method in OneNote
 linktitle: Save to Binary Image Using Otsu Method in OneNote
 second_title: Aspose.Note Java API
-description: Learn how to save a document as a binary image using Aspose.Note for Java.
-Step-by-step guide with code examples included.
+description: Learn to save OneNote docs as binary images using Otsu method with Aspose.Note for Java.
+Elevate your Java app's capabilities with Aspose.Note.
 type: docs
 weight: 15
 url: /java/onenote-document-saving/save-to-binary-image-using-otsu-method/